kyle2277/C-Permutation-Matrix-Encryption/README.md

 For all tests I used [this]() PDF of the U.S. Constitution named `Constitution.pdf` as the input file.
 The test file, as it will be referred to, is 4488706 bytes (4.3 MiB) long.
 All tests were run on a 2-core, 4-thread, Intel(R) Core(TM) i7-7500U CPU @ 2.7GHz.
 All testing was done in file encryption because decryption is expected to have the same performance.
 The data presented for each experimental group is the average result of 5 runs.

-I performed tests on both variable-dimension and fixed-dimension runs of the program.
+For each multithreading scheme tested, I created experimental groups for both variable-dimension and fixed-dimension runs of the program.
 Variable-dimension tests used [this](https://github.com/kyle2277/Font_Blanc_C/blob/dev-permut-pthread-and-chunk/Misc/test_variable) file as input for the instruction loop.
 Fixed-dimension tests used [this](https://github.com/kyle2277/Font_Blanc_C/blob/dev-permut-pthread-and-chunk/Misc/test_fixed) file as input for the instruction loop.